flipt-io/setup-action/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/flipt-io/setup-action)

 This action installs [Flipt](https://flipt.io) in your GitHub Actions workflow.

 You can pass additional arguments to the `flipt` command using the `args` input.
 If no arguments are provided, `flipt` will be installed and run with the `--help` flag.

 Any of the [Flipt CLI commands](https://www.flipt.io/docs/cli/overview) can be run using this action.

-## Example
+## Examples

 ### Validate